mohanafathollahi/Large_Language_Models/README.md

 Smaller model are good at small number of tasks.

 # Configuration parameter
+Model parameter that can affect the output during inference, which is called inference configuration parameter.
+-- Max new token: limit the number of token that model can generate.
+In another word putting capacity on the number of times the model will go through the selection process.
+--
 These parameters are invoked at inference time.
 Such as maximum number of tokens in the completion and how creative the p=output is. after softmax transformer, we can have a probablity for all words in the dictionary.
 One popular approach to generate next word is greedy decoding.